caffeine-addictt/nexis-client/.github/ISSUE_TEMPLATE/1-bug-report.md

 about: 'Report an issue to help the project improve.'
 title: '[Bug] '
 labels: 'Type: Bug'
-assignees: caffeine-addictt
+assignees: ['caffeine-addictt']
 ---

 # Bug report

 Your issue may already be reported!
-Please check out our [active issues](https://github.com/caffeine-addictt/template/issues) before creating one.
+Please check out our [active issues](https://github.com/caffeine-addictt/nexis-client/issues) before creating one.

 ## Expected Behavior